Adolfi/ElementsOfAi-SoMeBuddy/README.md

-# SoMe Buddy
+# SoMe Helper

 ## Your idea in a nutshell
-**SoMe Buddy** is an AI-powered tool that helps marketing professionals predict the performance of social media campaigns before publishing.
+**SoMe Helper** is an AI-powered tool that helps marketing professionals predict the performance of social media campaigns before publishing.
 By leveraging historic campaign data, it estimates potential engagement and provides real-time suggestions for optimizing posts — such as changing images, wording, or hashtags — to improve reach and interaction.

 ## Background
 Marketing teams often launch social media campaigns without knowing how well they'll perform, leading to missed opportunities and inefficient spending.
 This is a common problem across industries where social presence is vital.
-SoMe Buddy aims to bring data-driven predictability to campaign planning, saving time and boosting impact.
+SoMe Helper aims to bring data-driven predictability to campaign planning, saving time and boosting impact.
 With social platforms becoming increasingly crowded and competitive, having an edge through AI-backed insight is more important than ever.

 ## Data and AI techniques
 The solution is based on historical data from previous social media campaigns — including metrics such as likes, comments, shares, reach, and posting time.
 This data is used to train models to predict performance metrics and suggest improvements.